deepak2304/Innovaccer-Assignment/README.md

 <br><br><br>
  - `index.js` is the file that contains all the routes of application.
- - to send emails to the host and user (when a user checks-in and checks-out), you will have to put your email address and password at some places in `index.js` (see attached pictures) and turn on the access for less secure apps (only when you are checking the working of my application).
+ - to send emails to the host and user (when a user checks-in and checks-out), you will have to put your email address and password at some places in `index.js` (see attached pictures in repository) and turn on the access for less secure apps (only when you are checking the working of my application).
  - you will have to use your Gmail account here to check the working of my application.